 Robots can cut the total cost of machining by as much as 30%, per some studies.
 But it’s not just a matter of telling the robot what to do.
 Specialized software is required.
 One such is Siemens NX CAM Software.

 According to Siemens, NX provides complete computer-aided manufacturing (CAM) software solutions for machine tool programming, postprocessing and machining simulation.
 NX CAM software’s advanced functions in each of its modules can maximize…ROI… in the latest machine tool technology.

 NX CAM can be used in many industries, from aerospace and automotive to medical, tool and die, and machinery.

-NX CAM along with data an process management establishes a basis for an extended part manufacturing solution.
-All types of data, including 3D part models, setup sheets, tool lists and CNC output files can be easily managed with full revision control.
+NX CAM along with data process management establishes a basis for an extended part manufacturing solution.
+All types of data, including 3D part models, setup sheets, tool lists, and CNC output files can be easily managed with full revision control.
 This data and process management ensures that the right data, including correct tooling, and right NC programs are deployed, resulting in reduced delays and costs.

 Getting the Right Data from 3D Models

 The integrated CAD and CAM capabilities in NX enable the 3D model to move seamlessly between the applications without data translation.
 But, it’s essential to prepare the 3D Part Model.
 The model needs to be edited to close holes and gaps, offset faces, and resize part features.
 Specialized CAD functions in NX also enable you to quickly analyze the part of CAM programming.
 Using these functions, including cross-section and minimum radius analysis, you can define optimum machining processes for your parts.